LGBTQ people in prison: Solitary Confinement in Canada

 In cases where the incarcerated are assigned to prisons based on sex, rather than their gender-identity, complete segregation is often seen as the only viable way for ensuring safety.
-In the case of Synthia Kavanagh, she was assigned to a male institution despite explicit recommendations from the trial judge.
+In the case of Synthia Kavanagh, a transgender woman inmate who was convicted of second degree murder in 1989, she was assigned to a male institution despite explicit recommendations from the trial judge.
 As a result, Kavanagh was "placed in segregation over extended periods of her incarceration for the purpose of protection from self-harm or abuse by others.
 Segregation for prolonged periods is not only inhuman but [is additionally] unconducive to any prospect of stabilization or rehabilitation."
+In 2001, the Canadian Supreme Court ruled that incarcerating Kavanagh in a male prison violated her rights and she was transferred to a female prison and started transitioning.

 Support for LGBT people in prison

 As a result of the rise of awareness of LGBT persons in prisons, many organizations have developed specifically to support LGBT people in the prison system.
 These organizations address the various needs surrounding specific issues that LGBT persons in the prison system face.
 Some organizations also support family members of LGBTQ inmates.

 Black and Pink is an American organization that is composed of "LGBTQ prisoners and 'free world' allies" who focus on prison abolishment movement and support LGBTQ prison inmates and their families.
 The organization offers various services such as court accompaniment, a pen pal program, workshops and training, and support for LGBTQ persons who are experiencing sexual violence, harassment, or lack of health care.

-LGBT Books to Prisoners is donation-funded, volunteer-run, non-profit support group based in Madison, WI.
+LGBT Books to Prisoners is donation-funded, volunteer-run, non-profit books-to-prisoners group based in Madison, WI.
 It sends books and other educational materials, free of charge, to incarcerated LGBT people across the United States.
 Since its founding in 2008, the organization has sent materials to almost 9,000 people.
+The organization also has resource lists on their website.

-The Prison Activists Resource Center also provides information for organizations that are dedicated solely for LGBT Prisoners, such as Hearts on a Wire which is a Pennsylvania-based organization focused on helping Transgender individuals.
-Other listed resources include GLBTQ Advocates and Defenders (GLAD) and LGBT Books to Prisoners.
+The Prison Activists Resource Center also provides information for organizations that are dedicated solely for LGBT prisoners, such as Hearts on a Wire, which is a Pennsylvania-based organization focused on helping transgender individuals.
+Other listed resources include GLBTQ Advocates and Defenders (GLAD).
 These sources either provide links for possible legal assistance, or provide materials in an attempt to make the prison experience more bearable.